Dedsec727/Dedsec727.github.io/_posts/2020-02-23-jekyll-blogging-from-android.md

 * On your Android Device, Install: [Spck Code Editor](https://play.google.com/store/apps/details?id=io.spck&hl=en_IN)
 * Get yourself a [Github Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token).
 Follow upto step 9 and store the copied token somewhere, because you can only see it once.
 * Set your Username, Token and Email
 * In `Spck App`, Go to Projects Tab.
-Click on the little Github Fork Icon
+Click on the little Github Source Control Icon

 ![]({{site.baseurl}}/img/jekyll-blogging-from-android/spck_git.jpg)